thunkable/docs-thunkable-com/x/get started/design-templates.md

 ### Popular

 A **Scrollable screen** can be made by setting Scrollable to `false` in a Screen to Column.
 Elements within the Screen or Column have to be sized with heights in absolute pixels which together exceed the height of the Screen or Column.
-For example, an iPhone 6 has a Screen height of 648 px so elements within it will have to collectively exceed that number for the elements to scroll
+For example, an iPhone 6 has a Screen height of 648 px so elements within it will have to collectively exceed that number for the elements to scroll.
+We also set the minWidth to `100%` of the Column in the advanced properties so that the scrolling Column does not move from left to right.

 #### [Click to copy](https://goo.gl/LErms2)